Yilin-Yang/project3/README.md

 * Grading information (`./docs/grading.md`)
 * How to more easily navigate the project's documentation files in vim (`./docs/navigating_buffers.md`)
-* Notes and informational resources on all of the topics listed above (`./docs/notes.md`).
+* Links to notes and informational resources on all of the topics listed above (`./docs/README.md`).

 ### Source					[`./src`]